Jason McKeown, 35

 Growing up, the notion of City having once been in the Premier League felt so far removed from my experiences that I couldn’t begin to be covetous of it – I’m not sure I ever really tried to be.
 To put my experiences into some sort of timeline, I’d turned two a grand total of two days before the dawn of the 1999/00 season.
 There are parts that are fathomable, if inconceivable – I’ve seen that Paul Scholes volley on Premier League Years at least half a dozen times (though Dwight Yorke going in goal in the warm-up is news to me).

 But they’re great stories, and I still ask my uncle to tell me the same ones over and over.
-One anecdote sees him dress as Elvis for Wolves in ’99, give his jacket to Peter Beagrie for the lap of honour, realise afterwards that he probably needs said jacket and ring the club’s reception for Geoffrey Richmond to answer with the immortal words, “It’s in my office – I’m looking at it now.
+One anecdote sees him dress as Elvis for the Liverpool game, give his jacket to Peter Beagrie for the lap of honour, realise afterwards that he probably needs said jacket and ring the club’s reception for Geoffrey Richmond to answer with the immortal words, “It’s in my office – I’m looking at it now.
 We’ve had it dry cleaned for you.”

 But it’s the intangibles I could never get a handle on.
 My Grandma tells a story of going to a fish market in Bradford during the promotion season and everyone being clustered around radios, all glued to the game, all cheering.
 Around the same time, the Bulls were a dominant force in Super League.
 We talked about it last week and her words were, “The whole city was buzzing with sport.”
 For people of my birth year – born after Italia ’90, born after Euro ’96 – we can imagine, if not genuinely appreciate with any real nostalgia or sentiment, football having that kind of cultural traction.
 At the risk of sounding like a charity appeal, we had pictures of other people’s open top buses and, ahem, the Iceland game.
 To an extent, City are bringing it back now – more on that later – but on that scale, and for it to be so local, too?
 At nine, I’d never have been able to comprehend that kind of impact.